 What do you think?

 If he isn’t aromantic, can a divergent man have a normal romantic relationship in a world that makes him abnormal?
-Are those truths disconnected in him?
-Can they be?

 K. A. Cook is an abrosexual, aromantic, genderless, autistic, queer adult who experiences chronic pain and mental illness.
 Ze writes creative non-fiction, personal essays and novels about the above on the philosophy that if the universe is going to make life interesting, ze may as well make interesting art.
 Ze can be found online at Queer Without Gender and @aroworlds.